 So that you know, plants that thrive in a typical bathroom environment dig humidity and warmth.
 Got a brown thumb?
 Try these low-maintenance beauties: spider plant, mother-in-law's tongue, and aspidistra.

-Interior designer, Orlando Soria created four different looks for the bathroom shown above.
-You can view the other three here.Continue to 7 of 18 below.
+Interior designer, Orlando Soria created four different looks for the cheery bathroom shown above.
+A cool fact is that they're all based on different scents from Method's foaming body washes.Continue to 4 of 17 below.

 Fake a Tiled Floor

 Geometric tiles are a statement-making décor trend that will instantly modernize a dated bathroom floor.
 However, swanky flooring like this costs up to $10 per tile, not including installation.

 Kerra Michele, the savvy and super stylish décor blogger behind Apartment Envy, came up with an affordable alternative.
 She concealed her rental's old bathroom floor using a cut to fit vinyl floor cloth in a trendy geometric tile pattern.